-Protocol - What you must do Guidance - How to do it CMARC must be contacted as a collateral during the assessment.
-The child welfare worker must continue to follow the policy outlined in Section 1408 -Investigative and Family Assessments regarding the requirements of an assessment and safety planning.
-All components of the POSC may not have been met at the time of case decision; however, the child welfare worker should have assisted the family in addressing the safety concerns and a plan to address any other identified needs.
-Should the case require CPS In Home Services or Child Placement Services, the family service agreements must include the POSC in the case planning process.
+Protocol - What you must do Guidance - How to do it case require CPS In Home Services or Child Placement Services, the family case plans must include the POSC as part of the case planning process.
 ADDITIONAL REQUIREMENTS FOR CASES INVOLVING SUBSTANCE AFFECTED INFANTS Safe Sleeping Arrangements Most infants in North Carolina who die due to sleep related causes do so when sleeping with another person.
-Due to the increased risk associated with sleep related infant death for substance affected infants, the child welfare worker must create a safe sleep plan with the family that ensures that the infant is returned to a separate sleep space at every sleep cycle.
+Due to the increased risk associated with sleep related infant death for substance affected infants, the Assessment caseworker must create a safe sleep plan with the family that ensures that the infant is returned to a separate sleep space at every sleep cycle.
 This must be documented in the case record.
-For information regarding sleep related infant deaths and recommendations to reduce the risk of occurrence, please refer to Safe Sleep NC at www.safesleepnc.org.
-Referral to Early Intervention Services Part C of the Individuals with Disabilities Education Act (IDEA) requires that a child under the age of 3 who is identified as "being affected by illegal substance use, or withdrawal symptoms resulting from prenatal drug exposure" be referred for early intervention services.
+For information regarding Safe Sleep policy, please refer to the Cross Function Manual.
+Referral to Early Intervention Services In North Carolina, children who are identified as substance affected infants must be screened for referral to the North Carolina Infant Toddler Program (ITP) through the local Children's Developmental Services Agency (CDSA) for early intervention services.
+The Assessment caseworker must refer all children to the CDSA prior to case closure, if the family is not already engaged.
+Part C of the Individuals with Disabilities Education Act (IDEA) requires that a child under the age of 3 who is identified as "being affected by illegal substance use, or withdrawal symptoms resulting from prenatal drug exposure" be referred for early intervention services.
+SAFE SURRENDER A report of a safely surrendered infant must be assessed to determine if it meets the legal criteria of a safe surrender.
+If the infant is determined to be safely surrendered there are some differences to the remainder of the CPS Assessment outlined below.
+SAFE SURRENDER In determining whether an infant meets the criteria for a safe surrender the infant must be surrendered by a parent who does not have an intent to return, be less than 30 days old, and show no signs of abuse or neglect.
+The infant must be safely surrendered to one of the specified persons listed below: Initiation on Safe Surrender Cases a health care provider who is on duty at a hospital or nonprofit community health center